 The leader of the pod of Galactic Whales, easily recognizable by its massive size compared to the others and its pure white coloration.
 It is at the center of the conflict with the poachers, as it keeps interfering with their efforts to attack its kin.

 - Death Seeker: Graham believes the Whale to be this, due to its extreme age.
 Basara disagrees.

-- Feed It a Bomb: The poachers try to kill it with a Reaction Weapon.
-The Whale eats the bomb and doesn't appear to be harmed by the explosion at all.
+- Eat the Bomb: The poachers try to kill it with a Reaction Weapon.
+The Whale proceeds to eat the bomb and doesn't appear to be harmed by the explosion at all.

 - It Can Think: The poachers come to this conclusion, since they notice the White Whale doesn't attack the Zola Patrol (at least not intentionally).
 It's finally proven to everyone when the White Whale "sings" along with Basara at the end.